Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--gamedev.md

 easter egg -- Konami Code
 emergent gameplay
 end game, post game
-fun
-fun & cool -- "a theory of fun for game design" fun & cool -- "I see who are the villains" (LOTRO)
+Environmental Storytelling = arranging a careful selection of the objects available in a game world so that they suggest a story to the player who sees them https://www.gamedeveloper.com/design/environmental-storytelling fun fun & cool -- "a theory of fun for game design" fun & cool -- "I see who are the villains" (LOTRO)